LabinatorSolutions/boldchess-web-app/README.md

 # BoldChess-GUI

 BoldChess-GUI is a responsive web GUI for the Stockfish chess engine with analysis, evaluation, and graphs.
 It also comes with Leela Chess Zero (LCZero) neural network evaluation.
-This project is originally forked from [PeshkaChess](https://github.com/hxim/PeshkaChess) to be used on [BoldChess.com](https://boldchess.com/).
+This project is forked from [PeshkaChess](https://github.com/hxim/PeshkaChess) to be used on [BoldChess.com](https://boldchess.com/).

 ## Features